Zusier/archive/Notes/Windows/system-power-states.md

 In modern CPUs, there are more than just package (CPU) states and there are Core and Thread states.
 Modern CPUs have more C-States, here is a list:
 - C1E: C1, but running at the lowest frequency and voltage.
+- C4E/C5: Reduces voltage even more and turns off the memory cache
 - C6: Save states before shutdown, shutdown.
 - C7: C6 but LLC (Low level cache) may be flushed.
 - C8: C7 but LLC must be flushed.